 The Private Rental Subsidy Special is a longer-term housing solution that does not require a client to move into social housing.
 To be eligible for a Private Rental Subsidy Special, clients must:

-- Be eligible for social housing (for more information, go to the Eligibility for Social Housing Policy), and
+- be eligible for social housing (for more information, go to the Eligibility for Social Housing Policy),

-- Meet the criteria for priority assistance (for more information, go to the Eligibility for Social Housing Policy), and
+- meet the criteria for priority assistance (for more information, go to the Eligibility for Social Housing Policy),

-- Be diagnosed as HIV/AIDS positive, as documented by a medical practitioner, and
+- be diagnosed as HIV/AIDS positive, as documented by a medical practitioner,

 Private Rental Subsidy - Special clients moving from private rental accommodation to social housing

 A client who has been approved for Private Rental Subsidy - Special and is seeking an allocation of social housing may apply for priority assistance.
-When approved, they become eligible for priority assistance from the date that FACS first approved their Private Rental Subsidy - Special.
+When approved, they become eligible for priority assistance from the date that their Private Rental Subsidy - Special was first approved

 Private Rental Subsidy - Disability